Grand Pardon de Chaumont

 Chaumont is the prefecture of the Haute-Marne department, located in the Grand Est region, at the crossroads of Champagne and Burgundy.

-• By train: Chaumont SNCF station, served by TER Grand Est and Intercités from Paris-Est (approx. 2h30).
+- By train: Chaumont SNCF station, served by TER Grand Est and Intercités trains from Paris-Est (approx. 2h30).
 The station is a 10-minute walk from the historic center.

 The festivities take place in the historic center of Chaumont, around the Saint-Jean-Baptiste Basilica (rue Saint-Jean, 52000 Chaumont).
-The procession crosses the flower-lined streets of the city center, passing through the various stations ("montres") where the Mysteries are performed.
+The procession travels through the flower-decked streets of the city center, passing by the various stations ("montres") where the Mysteries are performed.

-The Grand Pardon takes place only when Saint John the Baptist's Day (June 24) falls on a Sunday, following a cycle of 6, 5, 6, and 11 years.
-The festivities extend over several months, from the first Sunday of Advent until June 24.
-The next Grand Pardon will take place on June 24, 2029.
+The Grand Pardon takes place only when the feast of Saint John the Baptist (June 24th) falls on a Sunday, following a cycle of 6, 5, 6, and 11 years.
+The festivities span several months, from the first Sunday of Advent until June 24th.

 Prices

 Access to the Grand Pardon festivities is free.
-The procession, the parade of floats, and the street entertainment are free to attend.
+The procession, the float parade, and street entertainment are open to the public.

-• Parking: Parking is available on the outskirts of the city center.
-It is recommended to arrive early due to the crowds.
+- Parking: Parking lots are available around the city center.
+It is recommended to arrive early due to the high number of visitors.

-• Food: Numerous stalls and restaurants are available in the center of Chaumont during the festivities.
+- Dining: Numerous stands and restaurants are available in the center of Chaumont during the festivities.

 Contact